-- I. Case and procedure logs as appropriate - II.
-Monthly attending evaluation of resident - III.
-Monthly peer to peer evaluation of resident - IV.
-Verbal feedback is provided by attending staff daily in both the operating room and the clinic and more formally mid-way through the rotation - V. Mini-CEX evaluation - VI.
-Bedside procedural skills evaluation - VII.
-360 degree evaluation - VIII.
+- I. Case and procedure logs as appropriate

+- II.
+Attending evaluation of resident

+- III.
+Verbal feedback is provided by attending staff in both the operating room and the clinic and more formally mid-way through the rotation

+- IV.
+Mini-CEX evaluation

+- V. Bedside procedural skills evaluation

+- VII.
+360 degree evaluation

+- VIII.
 Residents collect cases and present during rotations in weekly fracture conferences and monthly morbidity and mortality conferences.
 Junior residents present the cases and senior residents participate actively in discussion to improve patient management and outcomes.